Anarchist bombing campaign of 1888–1889: Aftermath and perpetrators

 French authorities conducted extensive investigations to identify the culprits but were ultimately unsuccessful.
 Jean Grave, a prominent figure in the anarchist movement of that period, later wrote about the campaign:Around 1888, a violent campaign was waged against employment agencies [...].
 Bombs were placed in some of these exploitative offices.
 In truth, they made more noise than harm, but they spread terror.
 One of those who distinguished himself most in this campaign was a man named Souday, who soon after disappeared from the movement.A few months later, when French police raided Placide Schouppe, they suspected him of being one of the perpetrators of the campaign, though no charges followed.
 According to Vivien Bouhey, this campaign was undertaken by certain anarchists who were coordinated, suggesting these were not entirely isolated or unrelated acts.

 Results

 Given the increased risk of owning an employment agency, the practice began to decline starting in 1889.
 By 1890, authorities became more hesitant to grant new operating licenses, leading to their gradual disappearance.

+Primary sources

+Police archives

+Collection of the site-archive Archives Anarchistes uploaded to Commons comprising, from the Archives de la préfecture de police de Paris: